dominicap/auto-tune/README.md

         `$ apt-get install libtag1-dev`

-* [Ruby](https://www.ruby-lang.org/en/) - The language behind the software.
+* [Ruby](https://www.ruby-lang.org/en/downloads/) - The language behind the software.

     - On macOS if [brew](https://brew.sh) is installed, execute:

         `$ brew install ruby`

-    - On Linux it is recommended that you manually compile and install ruby to ensure the latest version is installed.
+    - On linux, it is recommended that you manually compile and install ruby to ensure the latest version is installed.

 * [RubyGems](https://rubygems.org/pages/download) - Package manager needed to install the package.
-* [Bundler](http://bundler.io) - Package manager needed to install the package dependencies.
+* [Bundler](http://bundler.io) - Ruby gem needed to install the package dependencies.

     - `$ gem update && gem install bundler`